roytang/blog/content/posts/2008/09/grand-prix-manila-grinders-and-day-one-decks.md

   </div>
 </div>

-I have Call the Skybreaker here because I wanted a finisher and didn&'t feel like looking for an Oona.
+I have Call the Skybreaker here because I wanted a finisher and didn't feel like looking for an Oona.
 Skybreaker seems like it would be awesome in the long game for the mirror.
-I almost didn&'t play the 3 Broken Ambitions; I initially had 2 Negate and 1 Crib Swap in that slot, but on the way to the venue I figured the early game defense was better.
+I almost didn't play the 3 Broken Ambitions; I initially had 2 Negate and 1 Crib Swap in that slot, but on the way to the venue I figured the early game defense was better.

 **